typelevel/scalacheck/doc/UserGuide.md

 half of the generated numbers, but one has to be careful when using the `suchThat` operator.

+Note that if a property fails on a value generated through `suchThat`, and is later shrunk (see [test case minimisation](#test-case-minimisation) below, the value ultimately reported as failing might not satisfy the condition given to `suchThat`, although it doesn't change the fact that there _exists_ a failing case that does.
+To avoid confusion, the corresponding shrink for the type can use `suchThat` method too.

 #### Generating Containers

 There is a special generator, `Gen.containerOf`, that generates containers such